emaloney/MBDataEnvironment/README.md

 The curly-brace notation is similar to the simple notation in that it only accepts variable names that are also valid identifiers.
 The expressions `$userName` and `${userName}` both refer to the same variable, but they cause the expression evaluator to treat the characters following the variable name differently.

-Let's say you have a variable called `lastName` that contains a person's surname, and you want to construct a message such as "How are the Butterfields doing?" that refers to the surname in the plural form.
+Let's say you have a variable `$lastName` that contains a person's surname, and you want to construct a message such as "How are the Butterfields doing?" that refers to the surname in the plural form.

-You couldn't use the unquoted notation (eg., "`How are the $lastNames doing?`") because the '`s`' at the end of `$lastName` would be interpreted as part of the variable name.
-Instead of referencing the variable `lastName` followed by the character literal '`s`', the expression actually references an entirely different variable called `lastNames`.
+You couldn't use the unquoted notation (eg., "`How are the $lastNames doing?`") because the '`s`' that follows `$lastName` would be interpreted as part of the variable name.
+Instead of referencing the variable `$lastName` followed by the character literal '`s`', the expression actually references an entirely different variable: `$lastNames`.

 The curly-brace notation allows you to separate the variable reference from any surrounding text that should be considered a literal.
 Using this notation, the expression can be written as: